 What is a septic drain field?

-A septic drain field, also known as a leach field, is a septic system component responsible for wastewater’s final treatment and disposal.
+A septic drain or leach field is a septic system component responsible for wastewater’s final treatment and disposal.

 How does a septic drain field work?

-A septic drain field works by allowing wastewater to flow from the septic tank into a series of perforated pipes buried in a designated area.
-The wastewater then seeps through the perforations and into the surrounding soil, where it is naturally filtered and treated.
+A septic drain field allows wastewater to flow from the septic tank into a series of perforated pipes buried in a designated area.
+The wastewater then seeps through the perforations into the surrounding soil, where it is naturally filtered and treated.

 What are the signs of a failing septic drain field?